D00Movenok/BounceBack/README.md

 ## Features

 * Highly configurable and customizable filters pipeline with boolean-based concatenation of filters will be able to hide your infrastructure from the most keen blue eyes.
+* Easily extendable project structure, everyone can add filters for their own C2.
 * Integrated and curated massive blacklist of IPv4 pools and ranges known to be associated with IT Security vendors combined with IP filter to disallow them to use/attack your infrastructure.
 * Malleable C2 Profile parser is able to validate inbound HTTP(s) traffic against the Malleable's config and reject invalidated packets.
 * Out of the box domain fronting support allows you to hide your infrastructure a little bit more.